-IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources
+IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources or leave a comment on this page below.

 If you’re interested in adding some additional role playing elements and/or introducing